hprose/hprose-typescript/README.md

 *Hprose* is a High Performance Remote Object Service Engine.

 It is a modern, lightweight, cross-language, cross-platform, object-oriented, high performance, remote dynamic communication middleware.
 It is not only easy to use, but powerful.
-You just need a little time to learn, then you can use it to easily construct cross language cross platform distributed application system.
+You just need a little time to learn, then you can use it to construct cross language cross platform distributed application system.

 *Hprose* supports many programming languages, for example: